dwillis/first-python-notebook-vscode/docs/src/vscode_setup.md

 3. Click "Run Cell" above the `# %%` comment

-This will open an Interactive Window where you can see the output, similar to a Jupyter notebook but integrated into VS Code.
+This will open an Interactive Window where you can see the output, providing an interactive development experience integrated into VS Code.

 ### Jupyter Notebooks in VS Code